all4dich/ldap-server-creation/README.md

 - `docker-compose.yaml`: Defines the OpenLDAP and phpLDAPadmin services, networks, and volumes.
 - `base.ldif`: LDIF file to create the initial directory structure (`ou=people`, `ou=tasks`, `ou=teams`).
 - `admin.ldif`: LDIF file to create the administrative user.
-- `user_spark.ldif`: An example LDIF file for creating a new user.
+- `user_sunjoopark.ldif`: An example LDIF file for creating a new user.
 - `all-commands.sh`: A helper script to automate the entire setup process.
 - `dex-ldap-config.yaml`: An example Dex configuration for integrating with Kubeflow.
 - `data/`: Directory used for persistent LDAP data and configuration.